 Whilst we have run an adapted service throughout C-19 we are slowly resuming our full service.
 All of our services and activities are now including C-19 specific risk assessment to ensure they can be provided safely.

-You can find copies of our COVID-19 Specific Risk Assessments for groups see here.
+You can find a copy of our COVID-19 Specific Risk Assessment for our groups and for our 1:1 support see here.